yodaqua/zato-apitest/docs/steps/step_then_header_is_empty.md

     Given address "http://apitest-demo.zato.io"
     Given URL path "/demo/json"
-    Given format "JSON"

     When the URL is invoked

-    Then header "X-Doesnt-Exist" is empty
+    Then header "X-Should-Be-Empty" is empty
 ```

 Discussion